beinjamin/beinjamin/README.md

 <h2 align="center">À propos de moi</h2>

-Bonjour les amis.
+Hello friends.

-Je suis Jaures Beinjamin , développeur Web Full-stack Junior et étudiant à Freecodecamp & Linkedin Learning.
+I'm Jaures Beinjamin, Junior Full-stack Web Developer and student at Freecodecamp & Linkedin Learning.

-J'adore coder, voyager et Jouer Jeux Video.
+I love coding, traveling and playing video games.

-Depuis plus de 1 ans, j'ai développé mes compétences techniques  en travaillant sur des projets Front et Back-end en utilisant Php, Laravel, Flutter, Dart et HTML/CSS ainsi que d'autres frameworks pour construire de vrais projets mondiaux grâce à la programmation en binôme.
+For more than 1 years, I developed my technical skills by working on Front and Back-end projects using Php, Laravel, Flutter, Dart and HTML/CSS as well as other frameworks to build real global projects thanks to pair programming.

-En même temps, j'ai développé et amélioré mes compétences professionnelles en tant que Coach dans le secteur du genie logiciel , en tant que membre actif de l'équipe, collaborateur et mentor.
-Cela m'a permis d'acquérir de l'expérience et d'avoir l'opportunité de faire des stages, de contribuer et d'apprendre à distance avec des programmeurs et des équipes du monde entier, faisant de moi un citoyen du monde.
+At the same time, I developed and improved my professional skills as a Coach in the software engineering sector, as an active team member, collaborator and mentor.
+It gave me the experience and the opportunity to intern, contribute and learn remotely with programmers and teams around the world, making me a global citizen.

-Front-End :  Angular, Bootstrap, HTML5, CSS3.
+Front-End: Angular, Bootstrap, HTML5, CSS3.
-Backend :  Laravel ,SpringBoot MySQL.
+Backend: Laravel, SpringBoot MySQL.
-Outils et méthodes : Git, GitHub, Gitlab.
+Tools and methods: Git, GitHub, Gitlab.
-Développement mobile/Hybride : Flutter.
+Mobile/Hybrid Development: Flutter.
-CMS: Wordpress
+CMS: WordPress
-Système d’exploitation : Ubuntu ,Windows .
+Operating system: Ubuntu, Windows.
-Professionnel : programmation en binôme à distance, travail d'équipe, mentorat
+Professional: remote pair programming, teamwork, mentoring

-Planifions un chat zoom | Meet !
-Envoyez-moi un e-mail à jauresbeinjamin@gmail.com
+Planning a zoom chat | Meet !
+Email me at jauresbeinjamin@gmail.com

-<h2 align="center">Vous pouvez me joindre sur: </h2>
+<h2 align="center">You can reach me on: </h2>

 <p align="center">